icco/resume/resume.md

 ### Google.com

-#### Site Reliability Engineer - April 2012 to Present
+#### Site Reliability Engineer - April 2012 to March 2015

-I currently work as an SRE for Google Compute Engine in London.
-My job includes being part of an oncall rotation and writing software to maintain, monitor and optimize hundreds of thousands of servers globally.
-I also spend a decent amount of time analyzing processes used by the teams I work closely with to try and automate people out of a job, myself included.
+I worked as an SRE for [Google Compute Engine](https://cloud.google.com/compute/) in London and San Francisco.
+My job included being part of an oncall rotation and writing software to maintain, monitor and optimize hundreds of thousands of servers globally.
+I also spent a decent amount of time analyzing processes used by the teams I worked closely with to try and automate people out of a job, myself included.
 If you are unfamiliar with SRE, check out [Wikipedia](https://en.wikipedia.org/wiki/Reliability_engineering) and [Google's blog](http://googleforstudents.blogspot.com/2012/06/site-reliability-engineers-worlds-most.html).

-In the past I worked in San Francisco, CA on Google Cloud Storage and Google Compute Engine, doing similar things to what I do now.
+While on SRE I also spent some time working [Google Cloud Storage](https://cloud.google.com/storage/) and designed and built [Google Cloud Status](https://status.cloud.google.com/).

 #### Software Engineer - August 2011 to September 2012